 Once you have entered your favorite track, Ditto.Town will first make suggestions of music tracks that have already been highly rated by previous users.
 If there are none or only a few rated suggestions are found, Ditto.Town pulls suggestions from another recommendation service (last.fm).
 These suggestions can also be rated and will be available for future requests.
 Since they have been rated for similarity, they are better than the original recommendations from the other recommendation service.

 Ditto.Town uses a computer technology derived from the brain: a so-called “neural network.”
 Like many complicated-sounding things, it’s actually quite simple: when users rate the similarity between two pieces of music, they make a connection between those two tracks and also determine how close the connection is.
-Over time, after many pieces of music are eventually connected a “neural” network is formed.
+Over time, after many pieces of music are eventually connected, a “neural” network is formed.
 This can then be used to find truly similar tracks.

 It is important that as many connections as possible are created between the music tracks/nodes/neurons, and that these are evaluated as frequently as possible.
 Ditto.Town thus gets progressively smarter – it “learns” and becomes “more intelligent” the more and the longer the service is used.
 Much like a person (hopefully) grows progressively more intelligent through experience.